Toshiwoz/GodotMapLoader/README.md

 This is still a work in progress, some features need improvement (and help is welcome).

-The module tries to represent that data as accurate as possible and being as fast as possible, being this way ideal to load dinamically the terrain (imagine flight simulator that can load terrain from anywhere in the world as you go).
+The module tries to represent that data as accurate as possible and being as fast as possible, being this way ideal to load dynamically the terrain (imagine flight simulator that can load terrain from anywhere in the world as you go).

 ## Try it yourself